-This survey also does not make a distinction between agencies that provide dual services (combined utilities), are retail agencies, or are agencies that are part of a larger operation.
+This survey does not make a distinction between agencies that are wholesale or retail agencies or are agencies that are part of a larger operation.
 These differences could all have an impact on rates.

 SERVICE AFFORDABILITY

 ^{}This information makes no distinction between agencies that are wholesale or retail agencies or are agencies that are part of a larger operation.
 These differences could all have an impact on rates.